Do not confuse a Chef with a professional chef or a registered “TechnicalChef”.

 Registration immediately after basic training has its advantages.

-a) Paraprofessional chefs demonstrates their professional intensions. b) Applicants are identified on the TechnicalChefs register as a “Paraprofessional Chef”. c) Paraprofessional Chefs do not pay membership fees. d) Registration as an affiliate becomes an automatic process and thereafter only membership fees apply. e) Paraprofessional TechnicalChefs do not have the right to use the logo, nor are members, nor TechnicalChefs until fully qualified.
+a) Paraprofessional chefs demonstrates their professional intensions. b) Applicants are identified on the TechnicalChefs register as a “Paraprofessional Chef”. c) Paraprofessional Chefs do not pay membership fees. d) Registration as an affiliate becomes an automatic process and thereafter only membership fees apply. e) Paraprofessional TechnicalChefs do not have the right to use the logo, nor are members, nor are TechnicalChefs until fully licensed.

 (Take me to Council Contacts) President- For governance or sponsorship.
 Vice President- For general information.
 Secretary - For A.I.T.C meeting dates.
 Treasurer- For account enquiries

 Education - For training institute liaison.
 Branding - For branding discussions.
 Registrar - For application process.
 Marketing - For press inquiries.
 Liaison - For chef queries.